NEASE HIGH SCHOOL CLINIC

 Please remember that if students are sent home with a fever, they must be fever free for 24 hours before they return.
 This means that they should not return the next day.
 The 24 hour period begins from the time they no longer have a fever.
 If you are not sure if you should keep your child out of school due to illness, click here: ILLNESS GUIDELINES.

-Please feel free to contact me with any questions or concerns, or to update me regarding your child’s health status.
+Please feel free to contact Jessica Aberdeen, School Nurse, with any questions or concerns, or with any updates regarding your child’s health status:

 Fax (904) 547-8305